parsiya/PowerPointGlove/README.md

 or `/dev/ttyUSB0`.

 ## Building and Running
-Notice the pin out of the DB9 connector.
+Notice the pinout of the DB9 connector.

 ![](.images/db9.webp)